lacoco-lab/lacoco-lab.github.io/courses/classics-25/index.md

 #### **Theme 7 – Learning and Generalization**
 - Solomonoff (1964): *A Formal Theory of Inductive Inference - Part I*
+- Solomonoff (1964): *A Formal Theory of Inductive Inference - Part II*
 - Valiant (1984): *A Theory of the Learnable*